-How are school's resources allocated and matched to student's special educational needs?
+How school resources are allocated and matched to student special educational needs

 We ensure that all students with SENDs are provided for to the best of the school's ability with the funding available.
 The budget is allocated on a needs basis to ensure that each student receives the support the school has identified they require to enable them to make progress.